RookieRed/histologie/README.md

  * **`/.env`** is for Docker environment variables to connect MySQL database.
  * **`/config/config.cfg`** for the rest of config variables needed.

 The models for these files are available with a `.dist` extension.
-Simply the extension and change the values.
+Simply remove the extension and change the example values with yours.

 ## Get Docker